Read time: 5 minutes

 ANA Testing, Detection, and a Window of Opportunity

-A positive ANA test means that autoantibodies have been detected within the system; however, this positive test may be present without any evidence of disease.10 Therefore, classification criteria for some autoimmune conditions such as SLE include both a detection of ANAs found through testing in addition to relevant clinical presentations.11,12 A standard screening for ANA detection is the IIF assay on HEp-2 cells,9,13 and in fluorescent ANA testing:10,14,15
+A positive ANA test means that autoantibodies have been detected within the system; however, this positive test may be present without any evidence of disease.10 Therefore, classification criteria for some autoimmune conditions such as SLE include both a detection of ANAs found through testing in addition to relevant clinical presentations.11,12 Different techniques are available for antibody screening such as immunofluorescence (IIF) assays and solid phase immunoassays, each with advantages and limitations.13 A standard screening for ANA detection is the IIF assay on HEp-2 cells,9,14 and in fluorescent ANA testing:10,15,16

 - Patient blood samples are often screened for ANA after being diluted 1:40 and 1:160 in a buffered solution with results reported in titers.